-Additionally, in response to the current Covid-19 pandemic, Posh Pack has worked diligently to provide outside sources that serve young women with access to feminine hygiene essentials in addition to focusing on school populations.
+Additionally, in response to the Covid-19 pandemic, Posh Pack has worked diligently to provide outside sources that serve young women with access to feminine hygiene essentials in addition to focusing on school populations.

 "Service to others is the rent you pay for your room here on earth."

 Dr. Elesia Glover spent much of 2018 thinking about "period poverty" and the lack of access for socioeconomically challenged parents who couldn't provide feminine hygiene products for their daughters.
 She thought about all the girls who stayed home from school because they didn't have access to what they needed.
 She thought about how challenging it must be to sit in calculus or chemistry when you have already received your one tampon from the nurse and you know you have no more.

 In 2019 Dr. Glover took a leap of faith and committed 100% to Posh Pack!
 She is more determined than ever to be a light within this issue and bring awareness to it.
 With a doctorate in public policy and administration, Dr. Glover continues to take a multifaceted approach focused on collecting and donating Posh Packs to schools, but also working with elected officials to encourage budgetary line items to cover menstrual products in schools and to end sales tax on feminine hygiene products.